Loan Repayment and Debt Management Information for Alumni

 We also want to provide information for our Public Interest and Public Service graduates with information regarding loan repayment assistance programs and the government’s public service loan forgiveness program.

-If you have used your grace period for Stafford Loans (and previous Grad PLUS loans), these loans will go into repayment immediately.
+If you have used your six-month grace period for Stafford Loans (and previous Graduate PLUS loans), these loans will go into repayment immediately.
 Since most graduates will not be able to make payments immediately they may need to arrange further deferment or forbearance with the loan servicer.
-If your loans will go into repayment immediately, please be proactive and contact your servicer before graduation
+If your loans will go into repayment immediately, please be proactive and contact your servicer before graduation.

 From Graduation to Repayment: What You Need to do During Your Grace Period

-Shortly before graduation, but certainly before you begin your Bar Study preparation courses, you need to complete Exit Counseling.
-Go to the National Student Loan Data System (NSLDS) www.nslds.ed.gov and select the Exit Counseling button.
+Shortly before graduation but certainly before you begin your Bar Study preparation, you need to complete federal loan Exit Counseling.
+Go to www.studentloans.gov, sign in and select the Exit Counseling button.
 The session takes about 15 minutes and is required of federal student loan borrowers.